Police: Viking Everson Griffen mentally struggling for weeks, banned from practice

 The officer called Griffen on his cellphone, and Griffen said he was going to be gone for about a week and was rambling incoherently before hanging up.

-The team notified Griffen's agent that its defensive star was banned from practice until his mental health is evaluated.
+The team notified Griffen and his agent Thursday that the defensive star was banned from practice until his mental health is evaluated.

 Griffen’s wife then called and said he was at teammate Trae Waynes’ home down the road.
 Griffen was trying to break in, had jumped through bushes and was shirtless.
 Within minutes, Griffen’s wife notified police that he was in a pickup truck with someone who didn’t know what to do with him.
 The man had encountered Griffen at a gas station, and delivered him home.